The 1813 Holey Dollar

 Today there are approximately 200 Holey Dollars held by private collectors with perhaps 100 held in museums.
 The figure '200' is the critical one for collectors.
 The original mintage of 39,910 is to a certain extent irrelevant.
-The availability of 200 Holey Dollars, of varying qualities and varying prices, means that if a collector passes on an example in any particular year, he/she is quite likely to see another within two years … the downside being that prices will most likely have risen in the intervening time.
+The availability of 200 Holey Dollars, of varying qualities and varying prices, means that if a collector passes on an example, it will be at least two years before another coin pops up … the downside being that prices will most likely have risen in the intervening time.

 Quality is the prime force in determining the value of a Holey Dollar, but it is not the only force in setting a value.